TommasoBelluzzo/HistoricalVolatility/README.md

 ## Dataset

 The script fetches historical time series from `Yahoo!
 Finance`; it shound't be too difficult to replace it with an alternative data source.
 The example is based on the returns of `J.P.
 Morgan Chase & Co.
-(JPM)`.
+(JPM)` between January 2010 and December 2017.

 ## Screenshots